lundstrj/crosstag/README.md

-Crosstag: A sensible gym solution for sensible people
+Crosstag: A sensible gym solution for sensible gyms
 =========================
 I really wish I had written more here.
 Maybe by Christmas?

 Features